Leave no spot unchecked.

 Why?
 Because the earlier it’s found, the better the chances of beating it.2

 A Full Body MoleMap means full body reassurance.
-We thoroughly check every spot from head to toe, plus our comprehensive skin-mapping system monitors even the smallest changes to your skin and moles over time.
+We thoroughly check every spot from head to toe, plus our comprehensive skin-mapping system monitors even the smallest changes in your skin and moles over time.

-Don’t settle for a spot check: book a Full Body MoleMap today.
+Book a Full Body MoleMap today.

 New Zealand has one of the highest rates of melanoma in the world.1 Around 7 Kiwis are diagnosed with it every day – and around 300 of us die of it every year.(3,4)